 “Mr Fabish said to Dad one day, ‘Your house is condemned.
 It’s not really fit for a family.
 If you can get enough money to buy the section from the lady who owned it, Mary Butler of Tariki, I’ve got a builder to build you a new place.’
 I think it was a hundred and something pounds, it wasn’t very much.
 Dad and Mum went to the lawyer, and got a 30-year government loan.

 “It was Bernard Fabish.
 He was marvellous.”

 Benna: “He lived on the corner, up the road.
 It was about six months before we started to build.
 They had to take off the back part of the house, and the washhouse.
-Everything had to come off, and we had to live in the sitting room and the two bedrooms.
+Everything had to come off, and we had to live in the sitting room and the three bedrooms.
 They built in the veranda, and the two boys slept there.
 All the boys helped put in the concrete paths.”

 Gertie: “It was lucky, because it was summertime.
 We all fitted in.
 We were happy.”

 Jacob, left, with his half-brother, Frank Dravitski, outside the Kuklinski’s first Inglewood house.
 Frank was named after his father, and was seven when he died in December 1886.

 Mary (née Dravitski) Biesek joins her brother, Frank, and half-brother, Jacob Kuklinski, at a formal function.
 Mary was only nine months old when her father died.
 She married Paul Biesek in 1906.